MicrosoftDocs/cpp-docs/docs/cpp/exception-handling-differences.md

 ## C exception wrapper classes

 In a simple example like the above, the C exception can be caught only by an ellipsis (**...**) **catch** handler.
 No information about the type or nature of the exception is communicated to the handler.
-While this method works, in some cases you may need to define a transformation between the two exception handling models so that each C exception is associated with a specific class.
+While this method works, in some cases you may want to define a transformation between the two exception handling models so that each C exception is associated with a specific class.
 To do this, you can define a C exception "wrapper" class, which can be used or derived from in order to attribute a specific class type to a C exception.
-By doing so, each C exception can be handled separately by a specific C++ **catch** handler, instead of all by a single handler, as in the preceding example.
+By doing so, each C exception can be handled separately by a specific C++ **catch** handler, instead of all of them in a single handler.

 Your wrapper class might have an interface consisting of some member functions that determine the value of the exception, and that access the extended exception context information provided by the C exception model.
 You might also want to define a default constructor and a constructor that accepts an **unsigned int** argument (to provide for the underlying C exception representation), and a bitwise copy constructor.
 Here is a possible implementation of a C exception wrapper class: